Phalcode/gamevault-docs/docs/intro.md

 🛠️ **Game Developers:** Test and distribute your creations.
 👪 **And their Friends & Family:** Share the joy of gaming with loved ones.

+### What GameVault is not

+Listed below are some examples of what GameVault is not:

+- Game Pirating Application
+- Game Streaming Application (e.g. Geforce NOW, Sunshine)
+- Game Server Management Application (e.g. Pterodactyl)
+- Local Game Library / Library Merging Application (e.g Playnite, Heroic, Launchbox) - although you might just run the server on your local machine, then it basically is.

 ## Features

 Let's take a look at all the main functions of GameVault: